 - Participating clinics will be open extended hours, including weekend hours.

 - If a patient's doctor is unavailable, they will be able to see a different physician with full access to their medical record and history.

 - Patients formally sign up with their family doctor and become a rostered patient.

-- Patients will be able to email or call their doctor with questions when appropriate.
+- Patients may be able to email or call their doctor with questions when appropriate.

-The success of Family Medicine NB has the potential to strengthen the entire health-care system.
+The success of Family Medicine New Brunswick has the potential to strengthen the entire health-care system.

 What will be different for patients?

 This Program is voluntary for doctors.
 If your family doctor is not part of this Program, your level of access and your relationship with your family doctor will not change.

 If your doctor has decided to work with this Program, a few things may change.